Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Bootstrapping Sampling-based MPC with Generative Flow-Matching Models

 where \( T_i \) is the final time step of episode \( i \).
 This ensures that only control sequences from successful rollouts are used to train the generative model.

-To reduce the complexity of the generative model and improve runtime efficiency, as well as smoothness, each control sequence \( U_\tau \) is represented using \( K < H \) control points over a planning horizon of \( H \) time steps, i.e. $U=[\bm{u}_0, \bm{u}_1, \dots, \bm{u}_K]$.
-These control points may correspond to spline knots or waypoints for linear interpolation.
-We also employ \textit{i)} a progress-based heuristic to reset the variances during CEM in order to avoid early mode collapse, and \textit{ii)} action-level annealing \cite{xue2024full} that increases exploration, i.e., variances, for control points further into the horizon.
+To reduce the complexity of the generative model while improving runtime efficiency and smoothness, each control sequence \( U_\tau \) is represented using \( K < H \) spline interpolation points over a planning horizon of \( H \) time steps, i.e. $U=[\bm{u}_0, \bm{u}_1, \dots, \bm{u}_K]$.
+We also employ \textit{i)} a progress-based heuristic to reset the variances during CEM to avoid early mode collapse, and \textit{ii)} action-level annealing \cite{xue2024full} that increases exploration, i.e., variances, for control points further into the horizon.